JSAbrahams/mamba_doc/philosophy/01 general features.md

 def y <- my_function(z) raises [NegativeNumber] # We state inline what this statement might throw

 def z <- my_function(z) handle
-  NegativeNumber => undefined # It might be good to log the error as well other => other
+    err: NegativeNumber =>
+        print err # We could also log this error using a logger undefined
+    num: other => num
 ```

 Note that my_function could also return `undefined` directly.